NiklasGollenstede/nixos-installer/modules/setup/disks.nix.md

             default = { };
         };
         fileSystems = lib.mkOption {
             description = "Set of filesystems to be created on partitions or devices during installation.
 This by default already contains any matching »config.fileSystems« definitions.";
             type = lib.fun.types.attrsOfSubmodules ({ name, config, ... }: { options = {
                 name = lib.mkOption { description = "Attribute and internal name of this filesystem.
 Recommendation: its intended mount point."; type = lib.types.str; default = name; readOnly = true; };
                 device = lib.mkOption { description = "Device path where this filesystem will be created.
 Can refer to a partition by its partlabel (»/dev/disk/by-partlabel/...«) or a LUKS mapping (»/dev/mapper/...«)."; type = lib.types.strMatching ''^/dev/(disk/by-partlabel/|mapper/).+$''; };
                 fsType = lib.mkOption { description = "Filesystem type to create."; type = lib.types.str; };
+                formatProg = lib.mkOption { description = "The »mkfs.*« program to use to create this file system, invoked with »formatArgs« and the device path as last argument.
+Defaults are defined for: ${lib.concatStringsSep ", " (lib.attrNames fsType2tool)}"; type = lib.types.pathInStore; };
                 formatArgs = lib.mkOption { description = "Options passed to the filesystem creation tool (e.g. »mkfs.ext4«) when formatting this filesystem during installation."; type = lib.types.listOf lib.types.str; default = [ ]; };
             }; });
             default = { };